 If the next room’s flooring is laid in a different direction, it is appropriate to lay the new flooring in the same direction.
 This will promote a degree of continuity.
 In today’s world, perpendicular planks varying room to room are not stylish.

-There is no reason why a homeowner cannot lay a new O’Brien wood or laminate floor as long as some advanced prep work is completed.
+There is no reason why a homeowner cannot lay a new O’Brien timber, vinyl, bamboo or laminate floor as long as some advanced prep work is completed.

-Wood flooring, in it’s most popular form, comes in long boards.
+Timber, laminate, vinyl and bamboo flooring, in their most popular form, come in long boards.
 When you go to purchase the boards, you will notice that there are different specs when it comes to the length.
 The shorter the board, the cheaper the price.
 The goal with wood flooring is to have long boards since those are higher quality.

 When it comes to laying wood flooring, the most popular method is to run the wood from the front door straight to the back of the house, or in other words, perpendicular to the front.
 Imagine how the wood planks look in a bowling alley.
 They run from the front of the lane to the back.
 That is exactly what you want in your home.

-As hard as you may want to, do not turn the wood flooring in different directions throughout the different rooms of your house.
+As hard as you may want to, do not turn the timber planks in different directions throughout the different rooms of your house.
 Even though it may create interest in that particular room, it will make the house look chopped up.
 It will also cost more money to complete the project, especially in open plan or smaller homes.

 One exception is if you are doing a special pattern, border or inlay.
 Either of these would cause a change in the general pattern that the flooring was being laid in.
 This type of change is often done in higher-end installations and does give a naturally appealing look to the floor.